 I told him to do whatever he wanted.
 And as long as I was on retainer, he could lie, cheat, and steal.
 I knew the local politicians, judges, the Cardinal in Manhattan, even that hayseed Joe McCarthy from that cheese state.
 Once you know what it takes to grease a deal and file a counter-lawsuit, you can always get what you want.

 That’s a lot different from what the Rolling Stones said: “Getting what you need” is for fools.
 Get it all.
-That’s why Trump picked an immoral lawyer Barr to head the Justice Department.
-If you thought I was bad, this guy is the incarnation of the judges from the Inquisition, the hanging judges from the South, and Salem Witch trials all rolled into one.
-There are people down here who used to work for him and they said he smells of sulfur.
+That’s why Trump picked an immoral lawyer to head the Justice Department.

-But, switching topics, imagine what I could have done if I could have gotten to that other guy in the closet, J. Edgar Hoover?
+Imagine what I could have done if I could have gotten to that other guy in the closet, J. Edgar Hoover?
 But I’m getting off track.
-Maybe the sulphur fumes are getting to me.
+Maybe the Sulphur fumes are getting to me.

-But here is what I remember: I once told Donald to memorize this “1.
+So, that’s when I told Donald to memorize this “1.
 Never settle, never surrender.
 2. Counter-attack, counter-sue immediately.
 3. No matter what happens, no matter how deeply into the muck you get, claim victory and never admit defeat.” *

 Trump is doing that now.
 He is my devil in Washington.
 But whoever thought he would be able to fool so many people?
 I fooled a jury or courtroom at a time, paid off some greedy judges and politicians, but this is ridiculous.
 I wonder why so many people want to be deceived?
 Maybe they worship the Devil after all.